List of Barbie films: Barbie of Swan Lake (2003)

-Based on Swan Lake by Pyotr Illyich Tchaikovsky, the film stars Barbie as Odette, a young daughter of a baker, who one day follows a unicorn named Lila into an enchanted forest.
+Based on the Swan Lake ballet music by Pyotr Illyich Tchaikovsky, this 3rd film revolves around Barbie playing Odette, a young daughter of a baker, who one day follows a unicorn named Lila into an enchanted forest.
 After being transformed into a swan by a sorcerer named Rothbart, she decides to uncover how to break the spell upon herself and free the forest from Rothbart's evil clutches.